 Scents that could sell your home faster

-We don't doubt your taste in scented candles, however, if you are trying to sell, it's worth exploring which scents could make your home even more attractive.
+We don't doubt your taste in scented candles, however, if you are trying to sell, it's worth exploring which fragrances, in particular, could make your home even more attractive.

 Short continues: 'For this reason, the entryway of a property would be a great area to have those really popular, impactful scents such as freshly baked bread, fresh linen or freshly brewed coffee, so that any potential viewers can be hit by the enticing and homely scents as soon as they enter your property.'